-4.3.3 Community Detection
+4.3.3.
+Community detection

-Community detection algorithms are run on graphs generated by node and link prediction modules, and the evaluation method presented in 4.2 is used to evaluate the result.
+Community detection algorithms are used on graphs generated by node and link prediction modules, and the evaluation method presented in Section 4.2 is used to evaluate the result.
 The performance of the Louvain-smallest algorithm is higher with hepTh but is lower with hepPh.
-This suggests that the community detectors have little effect on the overall performance of the model compared to the specific structures of the given network.
+This suggests that the community detectors